NonStop ASAP Downloads

 Depending on your area of interest, you should download components as follows:

 1) ASAP Core software - The vast majority of ASAP functionality is contained in standard ASAP Core software.
 Both ASAP Server and Client components are included in ASAP Core.
 To get started using ASAP, Download the client and server via the hyperlinks above.
-First focus on installing and running ASAP Server on or more of your NonStop servers.
+First focus on installing and running ASAP Server on one or more of your NonStop servers.
 Then install and run ASAP Client on Windows workstations.

 2) ASAP API Extension - If you are interested in application monitoring on NonStop servers, first perform step one above, then download and install the ASAP Extension API to get started with ASAP application monitoring on NonStop.